prebid/prebid.github.io/prebid-mobile/targeting-params-android.md

 ## User location

-By default, the Android PBM SDK automatically send location information.
+By default, the Android Prebid Mobile SDK automatically sends location information.

-To disable or enable location data, use the following API:
+Disable (false) or enable (true) location data:

 ```
 TargetingParams.setLocationEnabled(true);
 ```

-Alternatively a developer could fetch the location data and pass it to PBM using the following API:
+Fetch location data and pass it to Prebid Mobile:

 ```
 TargetingParams.setLocation(location);

 ```
-To choose the precision of location data, use the following API:
+Choose the precision of location data:

 ```
 TargetingParams.setLocationDecimalDigits(6);
 ```

 ## Age and Gender

-Age and gender can be added to the targeting params directly as shown below.
+Age and gender can be added to the targeting params directly.

 ```
 TargetingParams.setYearOfBirth(1990);